-For admission to graduate work, the entering student should have knowledge of undergraduate mechanics, electricity and magnetism, thermodynamics, and quantum physics.
+For admission to graduate work, the entering student should have knowledge of senior level undergraduate mechanics, electricity and magnetism, thermodynamics, and quantum physics.
 The course of study for each student is planned in conference with the graduate adviser after an evaluation of academic background and experience.
 Deficiencies may be removed during the first year of study.

-For the MS degree, the student's course of study must include PHY 711, 712, and 741, as well as par-ticipation in departmental seminars.
+For the MS degree, the student's course of study must include PHY 711, 712, and 741, as well as participation in departmental seminars.
 These seminars, in fields of special interest, are regularly scheduled and usually feature outside speakers.
+A MS degree candidate must have at least 30 credit hours of graduate credit.
+This must include at least six credit hours in thesis research and at least 24 credit hours in courses work.
+At least 12 of these 24 credit hours must be in courses numbered 700 or above.
+Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and the dean of the Graduate School.
+Thesis research courses are graded S (Satisfactory) or U (Unsatisfactory).
+If a U is assigned the course must be repeated and an S earned before the degree can be awarded.
 In addition to satisfying the residency and course requirements, the student must be admitted to candidacy, complete an acceptable thesis under faculty supervision, and pass an oral examination in its defense.
 The minimum grade point average (GPA) required for graduation is 3.0

 For the PhD degree, the student's course of study must include PHY 711, 712, 741, 742, and 770 unless satisfactorily completed elsewhere.
 Students must also take three elective courses at the graduate level (600 or 700 level), one of which must be in physics.
-Students must also take GRAD 707 and 708 during their first year-see Courses in General Studies.
 To graduate, students must achieve an overall GPA of 3.0 and a 3.0 GPA in graduate courses within the physics department.
 The University's preliminary examination requirement is satisfied by passing a written and an oral exam.
 The written preliminary examination is usually taken at the end of the first year of graduate study.
 The written examination may be retaken once, and must be passed before the third year of graduate study; extensions, for example for part-time students may be approved by the department.
 Students must have at least a 3.0 GPA to take the preliminary examination.
-A research advisory committee, appointed after completion of the preliminary examination, determines the additional courses needed for the PhD, such as Advanced Quantum Mechanics, Biophysics, Solid State Physics, General Relativity, Nonlinear Optics, Math or Computer Science, Medical Engineering, etc. Within twelve months of completing the preliminary written examination, the student submits to his or her individual advisory committee, and defends orally a dissertation research plan.
+A research advisory committee, appointed after completion of the preliminary examination, determines the additional courses needed for the PhD, such as Advanced Quantum Mechanics, Biophysics, Solid State Physics, General Relativity, Nonlinear Optics, Math or Computer Science, Medical Physics, Biomedical Engineering, et.
+Within eighteen months of completing the preliminary written examination, the student submits to his or her individual advisory committee, and defends orally a dissertation research plan.
+This constitutes the oral part of the preliminary exam and upon passing it, the student can be advanced to candidacy.
 The research advisory committee meets annually with the student to ensure timely progress toward the degree.
 Upon completion of the research in the approved plan, the student writes his or her dissertation, presents it to the department, and defends it orally as prescribed by the Graduate School.